AmNotAGoose/ConnectFour/README.md

 # Connect Four

 # General logic
+**void main(String[] args)**
+- A while loop is created which will break if **isRunning** becomes false
-1. The user goes through the menu and can choose between Player vs. Player (1), Player vs. Random AI (2), Player vs. Perfect AI (3), or to quit the program (0).
-The user is constantly prompted until a valid choice is chosen.
+- The user goes through the menu and can choose between Player vs. Player (1), Player vs. Random AI (2), Player vs. Perfect AI (3), or to quit the program (0).
-2. When any of the gamemodes are chosen (1-3), the **game** function is launched with the two agents
+- When any of the gamemodes are chosen (1-3), the **game()** function is launched with the two agents' ID.
-3.
+  - Player vs. Player - agent 0 (user input) and agent 0 (user input)
+  - Player vs. Random AI - agent 0 (user input) and agent 1 (random AI)
+  - Player vs. Perfect AI - agent 0 (user input) and agent 2 (perfect AI)
+- If an invalid gamemode is chosen (not 0-3), the default case of the switch case statement is reached.
+It will print an error message and do nothing else, allowing the loop to re-run and the options to be displayed again.

 # Key functions and variables